What is CFD trading and how does it work?

 Hedge your existing investments

-CFDs are complex.
-If you’re unsure how they work – especially in relation to margin, leverage, or risk – it’s easy to make costly mistakes.
-A demo account can be a useful place to start before trading with real money.
+CFDs are complex products.
+If you don’t fully understand margin, leverage, and risk management, it's easy to make costly mistakes.
+Practise your trading strategies using virtual funds with a demo account before trading with real money.

 Intuitive platform

-Get the tools you need, without navigating through reams of unwanted data.
+Get the trading tools you need, without navigating through reams of unwanted data.

 TradingView and MT4

-Seamlessly integrate our smart platform with elite third-party software.
+Seamlessly connect our platform with elite third-party software.

 Comprehensive education